M5ez/M5ez/README.md

 ## M5ez 2.0

+> *You can skip this section if you have never worked with M5ez 1.x*

 ### What's new in M5ez 2.x ?

 * Many user-selectable settings, including backlight, clock/timezone, FACES keyboard, etc.